quiltedhills/htfc3-kubejs_patches/README.md

 - custom kubejs item and fluid names are now more consistent
 - pollution filter items now have item tags as well as updated descriptions
 - mineral samples are now breakable again (and are also much less tough)
+- molten andesite and molten andesite alloy now have proper names instead of showing ID

 - added extra recipes for tannin, lye, fire bricks, tree seed and olive paste, oil and oil water
-- made petcoke useable in coke coal recipes
+- made petcoke useable in coke coal recipes (hohlraums still need petcoke)
 - tweaked burn temperatures and durations for tiny coal, tiny charcoal and stick bundles
-- removed heat properties from sticks and stick bunches to avoid confusion
+- removed heat properties from sticks and stick bunches to help avoid torchmaking confusion
 - added mekanism pigment extraction recipes for tfc sandstone
 - changed the millstone recipe to require placing raw stone on a gearstone and not the other way around
 - removed drying mat recipe and made solar dryers cheaper, as drying mats are very tps heavy
 - made PNC crude oil processable in the distillation tower, as opposed to it being completely useless
 - itemfilters's filter items are now hidden in JEI
-- made burlap cloth cost more when made directly from industrial hemp
+- made burlap cloth more costly when made from industrial hemp directly
 - removed coral powder to mortar recipe as coral powder now has a better use as a filter
 - removed milk vinegar as it's unused
+- fixed recipe conflict for the two grout recipes
+- added recipe for azalea leaves and their flowering variant